Householder design guide

-The Householder design guide is being replaced by the draft Design Guide 2019.
+The Householder design guide has been replaced by the Cornwall Design Guide adopted in December 2021.

 You can make some changes to your house without planning permission.
-This is "permitted development".
+This called is "permitted development".

 The Planning Portal has a tool for householder permitted development rights.
 The interactive guide gives information about household projects.